mpsitech/The-Whiznium-Documentation/setup_sbedbe.md

 # Setting Up WhizniumDBE On Your Workstation

 The procedure is almost identical to the coresponding steps for WhizniumSBE.
-In below text, the differences are highlighted in <mark>yellow</mark>.

 ## Building WhizniumDBE from source